 Spanish mackerel: Although the two migratory groups mix in south Florida, abundance trends along each coast of Florida are different, indicating sufficient isolation between the two migratory groups.
 Consequently, the boundary for Spanish mackerel was fixed at the Miami-Dade/Monroe County border on Florida's southeast coast (Figure 1.1.2).
-The Atlantic migratory group is divided into northern and southern zones at the Florida/Georgia border and the northern zone extends to the jurisdictional boundary between the Mid-Atlantic and New England Fishery Management Councils.
+The Atlantic migratory group is divided into northern and southern areas for trip limit purposes at the Florida/Georgia border and the northern area extends to the jurisdictional boundary between the Mid-Atlantic and New England Fishery Management Councils.
 Although only one quota is assigned to both zones, each zone has different trip limits and accountability measures.
-The fishing year for the Gulf migratory group is April 1 - March 30 and the fishing year for the Atlantic migratory group is March 1 - end of February.
+The fishing year for the

+Gulf migratory group is April 1 - March 30 and the fishing year for the Atlantic migratory group is March 1 - end of February.
+The Gulf migratory group does not have a trip limit.